cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

 and update the name of the stream to ``logStream``.
 If no artifact is given, the current artifact will be used.
 Only changes to artifact version are supported; changes to the artifact name are not allowed.
 If no config is given, the current config will be used.
-If the config key is present, the current config will be overwritten by the request config.
+If the config key is present, the current config will be overwritten by the config specified in the request.

 Deploy an Artifact and Application
 ----------------------------------